Ever thought about becoming a manager? Want to know what it takes and how to move up from your individual contributor role?

-- Use one on ones with your manager to point out insights related to multiplying your team’s productivity or efficiency.
-Your manage hears a small fraction of what’s actually happening on your team.
-If there’s helpful way (*not gossip/politics) to let them know about a problem, opportunity, or idea to make things better, put it on your 1 on 1 agenda.
+- Use one on ones with your manager to share insights related to multiplying your team’s productivity or efficiency.
+Your manager hears a small fraction of what’s actually happening on your team.
+If there’s a helpful way to let them know about a problem, opportunity, or idea to make things better– not gossip or politics– put it on your 1 on 1 agenda.

 - Does something unsexy need done?
 Step up.
 A lot of the work of managers is unglamorous.
 If no one else does something, it often falls on the manager.
 If you can take ownership of some of those things, you can make a strong impression.

 - Bring solutions, not just problems.
-We mentioned it and it bears repeating: you make the best impression with your manager if when you present a problem, you also have at least a foundation for the solution.
+We mentioned it and it bears repeating: you make the best impression with your manager if when you present a problem, you also have at least a foundation for the solution or a few ideas.
 Otherwise, it feels like you’re just putting more on their busy plate.

 Learning to think like a multiplier is often a big mindset shift.
-The more you can start thinking that way, and effectively helping make those around you better, the more you’ll be ready to be a great manager.
+However, the more you can start thinking that way, and effectively helping make those around you better, the more you’ll be ready to be a great manager.

 4) Learn from the best managers (and become a lifelong learner)

 There’s a lot that goes into being a manager.
-Most who take the job go into it completely unaware of just how different it is from their current position, be it an engineer, marketer, sales person, or other.
+Most who take the job go into it completely unaware of just how different it is from their current role.

 As Lindsay Holmwood, Engineering Manager at Envato remarked on his blog, management is a career change: